 - Partition Function

 - Compare Function

 - Output Writer

-In a future blog post of this 31 day series we will explore various components of MapReduce in Detail.
+In a future blog post of this 31 day series we will explore various components of this subject in Detail.

 Reference: Pinal Dave (http://blog.sqlauthority.com)